 Use of Outside Managers: We may refer Clients to third-party investment advisers ("outside managers").
 Our analysis of outside managers involves the examination of the experience, expertise, investment philosophies, and past performance of the outside managers in an attempt to determine if that manager has demonstrated an ability to invest over a period of time and in different economic conditions.
 We monitor the manager's underlying holdings, strategies, concentrations, and leverage as part of our overall periodic risk assessment.
-Additionally, as part of our due diligence process, we survey the manager's compliance and business enterprise risks.
 A risk of investing with an outside manager who has been successful in the past is that he or she may not be able to replicate that success in the future.
 In addition, as we do not control the underlying investments in an outside manager's portfolio.
 There is also a risk that a manager may deviate from the stated investment mandate or strategy of the portfolio, making it a less suitable investment for our Clients.
 Moreover, as we do not control the manager's daily business and compliance operations, we may be unaware of the lack of internal controls necessary to prevent business, regulatory or reputational deficiencies.